GT-EmoryMINDlab/rodent-whole-brain-preprocessing-recipe/README.md

 Options:
  --help         Help (displays these usage details)

- --bet          Brain mask parameter in FSL bet
+ --model        Specifies which rodent type to use
                 [Values]
+                rat: Select rat-related files and directories (Default)
+                mouse: Select mouse-related files and directories

+ --fldir        Name of the folder (or folders for group data) to write data.
+                [Values]
-                Any numerical value (Default: 0.55)
+                Any string value or list of comma-delimited string values (Default: data_<model>1)

  --stc          Specifies if STC is needed (long TR vs. short TR)
                 [Values]
                 1: STC is required, long TR (Default)
                 0: STC is not required, short TR

- --model        Specifies which rodent type to use
+ --bet          Brain mask parameter in FSL bet
                 [Values]
-                rat: Select rat-related files and directories (Default)
-                mouse: Select mouse-related files and directories

- --fldir        Name of the folder (or folders for group data) to write data
-                [Values]
-                Any string value or list of comma-delimited string values (Default: data_<model>1)
+                Any numerical value (Default: 0.55)

  --matlab_dir   Location of matlab on the system
                 [Values]
                 Any string value (Default: matlab)
 ```
 The above documentation can also be retrieved from the command line via `help` argument: